Kota Data Cloud

 This was a Rampant Interactive project commissioned by the Pulitzer Arts Foundation for their Fall 2015/Spring 2016 exhibition, “Kota: Digital Excavations in African Art.”
 It was later licensed and installed at the Philadelphia Museum of Art for their Summer/Fall 2016 exhibition, “Creative Africa.”

-The full-room game installation was designed to help visualize the data collected by engineer Frederic Cloth from the corpus of Kota reliquary figures (guardian statues from central Gabon and the Republic of Congo).
-Ultimately, the goal of the installation was to make the data visualization enjoyable and educational for visitors of the exhibition, giving each of them an opportunity to see and compare the similarities and dissimilarities of the figures on display.
-The unique “closer-looking” exercise encourages visitors to engage in thoughtful, open-ended play, allowing them to engage with and appreciate the artworks in a new way.
+The full-room game installation visualizes the data collected by engineer Frederic Cloth from the corpus of Kota reliquary figures (guardian statues from what we now know as central Gabon and the Republic of Congo).
+The goal was to make data visualization enjoyable and educational, providing a unique “closer-looking” exercise to encourage visitors to engage in thoughtful, open-ended play.

 The installation is a full-room experience, designed to communicate the breadth of the corpus of artworks.
 The thousands of cards on the walls, slowly rotating around the players, represent the data points of the corpus of known Kota figures, while the 50 cards on the interactive table represent the figures on display in the exhibition.
 When the player brings two cards on the table within proximity, those cards link to each other.
 The color, thickness, and length of the link indicate the relative closeness of each figure within the data cloud.
 When a player links a group of cards on the table, a line is drawn through the room from the connecting data points in the cloud, creating an ever-intensifying lightning storm of connections.